 The potato salad is at its best a few hours after finished.
 Or get ahead and make the salad the night before and refrigerate overnight.
 Just bring the salad back to room temperature before serving.

 Homemade potato salad (with or without mayonnaise) will keep well in the fridge for three to four days – if stored properly.
 Place the potato salad in an airtight container and seal it well.
+Allow refrigerated potato salad to come to room temperature before serving.

-Make sure the container is clean, and use only clean utensils when serving potato salad from the container.
+Always make sure the container is clean, and use only clean utensils when serving potato salad from the container.

-If you took your potato salad on a picnic where it was unrefrigerated, it is best to eat the potato salad by the next day.
+And, if you took your potato salad on a picnic where it was unrefrigerated, it is best to eat the potato salad by the next day.

 How long to cook potatoes for potato salad?